Cuh4/AuroraFramework/README.md

         -- your addon code
         AuroraFramework.services.chatService.sendMessage("Server", "Hey all!")
         ```
-    3) Build your addon using the `F7` key.
+    3) Build your addon using the extension.
 You'll have to do this everytime you make a change to your addon.

 - **Take the all-in-one route:**
     1) Copy the contents of your addon's `framework/AuroraFramework.lua`.